Kipamojo/kipamojo.github.io/_posts/2020-01-15-Where-to-find-the-best-tulip-fields-in-the-Netherlands.markdown

 ### By car

 The tulip fields in Flevoland are best reached by car.
 The drive from Amsterdam to Creil takes about 1 hour and 15 minutes.
 Creil is close to the A6 highway.
 To see as many tulip fields as possible, we’d recommend driving north along the N712.
-If you turn at every corner, you can exactly drive around the fields.
+Turning at every corner takes you around all the fields!

 ### By public transport